 If you see water dripping from one section, for instance, where the pipes meet, it could be because of a hole or a gap.
 Check the place carefully and see if you can spot the leakage.
 If you cannot, try pouring water over it to spot the leak’s origin.

-You can use plastic roofing cement to take care of small holes.
-But if the holes are significant, you must use strips that match your leaking roof material and place them on the required areas.
-Use roofing cement or silicone sealant to seal them, and that should be it.
+You can use plastic roofing cement to fill small holes.
+But if the holes are significant, you must use strips that match your leaking roof material and place them in the required areas.
+Then, use roofing cement or silicone sealant to seal them, and that should be it.

 But if the sealant does not work on your leaking gutters or if you see that the pipes are ancient, you might have to replace one or more pipes.
 In that case, we recommend seeking professional help to fix leaking gutters.